-Best Picnic Spots in the Parks
+Best Picnic Spots at Essex Country Parks

 Picnics are a great way to spend time together away from distractions and are a relaxing and affordable way to enjoy long summer days in the great outdoors.

-Posted on 11th June 2025
+Posted on 1st June 2026

 Belhus Woods Country Park

-From the wide open forest glade to the musical play area, there’s something for everyone to enjoy.
-A big favourite is the gazebo spot, offering an undercover area with picnic benches close to the toilets, car park and café.
+A big favourite is the gazebo spot, offering an undercover area with picnic benches close to the toilets and car park.

 Find out more about Belhus Woods Country Park here.